December 24, 2017 in Tokyo, Japan

 Honestly Makoto was just kind of there.
 Not bad, but didn’t really add anything and I’ve seen better from her.

-My most anticipated match of the card was up next as GEKOKU (Kyuuri & Maika Ozaki) got a shot at the more experienced and decorated Best Friends (Tsukasa Fujimoto & Arisa Nakajima).
-It started off interesting right away as after their entrance Kyuuri and Maika quickly had ref Mio check them (as would normally happen after both teams had entered) and snuck out of the ring back to the sides of the entrance.
+My most anticipated match of the card was up next as GEKOKU (Kyuri & Maika Ozaki) got a shot at the more experienced and decorated Best Friends (Tsukasa Fujimoto & Arisa Nakajima).
+It started off interesting right away as after their entrance Kyuri and Maika quickly had ref Mio check them (as would normally happen after both teams had entered) and snuck out of the ring back to the sides of the entrance.
 Then as Best Friends came out they ambushed them from behind to jump start the match.
 I really liked this, as it showed both aggression and perhaps a bit of desperation from a great team that unfortunately hasn’t had much success lately facing formidable opponents.
 Little touches like Maika shushing the crowd to not give away their intentions were great.

 This was simply a great match.
 I really wish GEKOKU had pulled out the upset, as there were a lot more interesting ways to go with that result, but they had a strong showing against one of the best tag teams in the world regardless.